 In some cases, family members of U.S. citizens and permanent residents are permitted to apply for U.S. permanent resident status (also known as petitioning for a green card or applying for an immigrant visa).
 Here is some general information regarding family-based green cards that we hope you’ll find helpful.
-For additional information regarding family-based green cards, please contact us for a free consultation with an immigration lawyer.
+For additional information regarding family-based green cards, please contact us for a consultation with an immigration lawyer.
 Edgecomb Law LLC has a nationwide immigration practice, which means that the firm works with immigration clients in the Boston area as well as throughout the United States and abroad.

 General Application Process

 To begin the process of applying for a family-based green card, the candidate’s relative who is a US citizen or permanent resident generally must file Form I-130, Petition for Alien Relative, on the candidate’s behalf.
 Self-petitioning for family-based green cards is generally not permitted (with some very limited exceptions).
 Once Form I-130 has been accepted, candidates living in the US must submit Form I-485, Application to Register Permanent Residence or Adjust Status (in some cases Form I-485 can be filed concurrently with Form I-130).
 If the candidate is outside the US, she can obtain a visa through consular processing once the I-130 has been accepted and a visa is available; the candidate will become a US permanent resident upon travelling to the US and being admitted at a port of entry.

 Priority Dates and Visa Numbers